Sai no Kami Event

 Implementation Response

-In the past, people used to stay in the shrine of the deity of the barrier, set fire to huts in other regions, and steal the sacred stone of the deity, but now such customs are almost nonexistent.
+In the past, people used to stay in the Sai no Kami's hut, set fire to huts in other regions, and steal the sacred stone of Dourokujin, but now such customs are almost nonexistent.

 Implementation Location

-In the past, there was a designated place for the Saito no Kami event, but now it is held in parks, vacant lots, and rice fields, choosing locations that are not adjacent to residential areas.
-The Saito no Kami event has rapidly changed to adapt to modern society.
-The content of the event has varied, with some aspects changing or diminishing, while others have been revived in new forms, but the traditions in each region continue to live on in the present.
+In the past, there was a designated place for the Sai no Kami event, but now it is held in parks, vacant lots, and rice fields, choosing locations that are not adjacent to houses.
+The Sai no Kami event has rapidly changed to adapt to modern society.
+This includes changes in the content of the event, as well as the revival of things that had diminished in new forms, but it continues to live on in the present while preserving traditions in each region.

 Reference citations.
 "Folklore of Inagi City (Volume 1)" "History of Inagi City Volume 2"